Warning: Not safe for work.

 I make sure to record the call, as per Patrick’s instructions and also because I can’t take notes fast enough, especially when it comes to topics I knew little about — i.e. most of them.
 The teleconference goes well — as far as I could tell.
 Halfway through, I’m craving coffee but my hand is busy scribbling notes just in case Patrick asks me something later in the call.

 A few minutes later, I get a reprieve when Mr. Stanhope asks his assistant to pull up some purchasing numbers from ten years ago.
 I hurriedly take a cup of coffee and stir in some sugar and cream.
 It was practically lukewarm by now, having been sitting on the table for an hour.
 Not bothering to put the lid back on, I sigh as I bring the cup to my lips.
 I decide I’m going to get a proper cup of coffee at lunch.
 Maybe iced.
 I’ll sip it at my leisure, savoring every drop — the way coffee was meant to be drunk.

 Patrick’s voice startles me, and I yelp in alarm when the coffee splashes on my chest.

 Fuck.
 He said something earlier and stupid me, I haven’t been paying attention.
 “Sir?”
 I say, grabbing some napkins and mopping the coffee from my shirt.

-“I said,” Alistair said, not bothering to hide the irritation in his voice, “do you have the contract from legal?”
+“I said,” Patrick said, not bothering to hide the irritation in his voice, “do you have the contract from legal?”

 “Yes, sir.”
 I reach for the printout of the contract.
 Thank goodness I thought to get a hard copy of it, because the next half hour is spent finalizing modifications to the contract and it’s easier for me to write directly on the pages.